mateussouzaweb/kvm-qemu-virtualization-guide/Docs/10 - Docker Containers.md

 newgrp docker
 ```

-Now, let's make sure Docker won't mess with bridge network by applying some customizations on the service:
+Now, let's make sure Docker won't mess with bridge networks by applying some customizations on the service:

 ```bash
 sudo systemctl edit docker.service